 If you do not want your submission to be publicly available, you can ask the committee to keep your submission confidential – please include the word confidential on the front of your submission as well as a reason for your request.
 Confidential submissions can only be read by members of the committee and secretariat staff.

-The committee has agreed to hold a public hearing via teleconference on 1 May 2020.
-The focus of this first public hearing will be to receive evidence from health organisations and local and state governments.
+The committee agreed to hold a public hearing via teleconference on 1 May 2020.
+The focus of this public hearing is to receive evidence from health organisations and local and state governments.